 - a basket to put all the eggs in

-- 12 Eggs of Easter Cards with all the scriptures and text for each day.
+- 12 Eggs of Easter Companion Cards that include the description for each object.
 You can get a download here.

-Once you have gathered the eggs and symbols and printed off the Easter egg cards, you’re ready to assemble!
+Once you have gathered the eggs and symbols and printed off the Easter Egg Story Companion Cards, you’re ready to assemble!